Suing for Emotional Distress

 Unlike physical injuries, emotional distress isn’t something that can be seen on an X-ray or measured with a blood test.
 It’s a deeply personal experience that varies from person to person.
 This doesn’t mean it’s impossible to prove — just that it needs careful, strategic presentation.
 Here are the common methods used to demonstrate emotional distress:

-• Documentation: Detailed notes about your emotional well-being can provide strong evidence.
+- Documentation: Detailed notes about your emotional well-being can provide strong evidence.
 Write down your feelings, the severity of your distress, and how it impacts your daily life.
-For instance, note any activities you’ve stopped enjoying or how your emotional distress has affected your relationships.
+For instance, note any activities you’ve stopped enjoying or how your mental state has affected your relationships.

-• Medical Records: A diagnosis and treatment records from a mental health professional can significantly strengthen your case.
+- Medical Records: A diagnosis and treatment records from a mental health professional can significantly strengthen your case.
 This might include testimony from therapists, psychologists, or psychiatrists who have treated you since the accident.
-Their professional insights into your mental health can offer a clear picture of your emotional distress.
+Their professional insights into your mental health can clearly show your suffering.

-• Witness Testimony: Statements from family members, friends, or coworkers who can attest to your emotional suffering are often valuable when you’re trying to prove emotional distress.
-Their testimony can provide firsthand accounts of the changes in your behavior and emotional state since the accident.
+- Witness Testimony: Statements from family members, friends, or coworkers who can attest to your suffering are often valuable when trying to prove emotional distress.
+Their testimony can provide firsthand accounts of your behavior and emotional state changes since the accident.

-• Intensity and Duration: The severity of your emotional distress and how long it has lasted can play a significant role in your claim.
+- Intensity and Duration: The severity of your distress and its duration can play a significant role in your claim.
 High levels of distress or symptoms that have lasted a long time may indicate a more severe case of emotional distress.

-For many years, Oklahoma law capped compensation for non-economic damages (your losses in an accident that don’t have a defined dollar value) at $350,000 in most cases.
+For years, Oklahoma law capped compensation for non-economic damages (your losses in an accident that don’t have a defined dollar value) at $350,000 in most cases.
 However, in 2019 the Oklahoma Supreme Court overturned this law and said it was unconstitutional, even if it’s still on the books.
-Since the court’s ruling, there is no limit to how much you can recover for emotional distress as long as you have evidence to support your claim.
+Since the court’s ruling, there is no limit to how much you can recover for emotional distress if you have evidence to support your claim.

 Intentional Infliction of Emotional Distress